Sony Ericsson K600: Reviews

 The K600 was relatively small for a 3G phone at the time of its manufacture.
 As the phone doesn't feature a memory card slot, it is mainly criticised for its inability to expand memory.
-It is usually praised for its connectivity options, it can serve as a modem for a computer either via USB data cable or Bluetooth.
+It is usually praised for its camera and its connectivity options, it can serve as a modem for a computer either via USB data cable or Bluetooth.